ADCI/gulp-starter-kit/README.md

 - Node.js - latest v6.9.x LTS "Boron" is recommended
 - NPM - latest version recommended
 - (optional) Yarn - to use instead of NPM
-- (optional) Gulp globally - latest v3.9.x recommended, if you want to use gulp commands directly
+- (optional) Gulp globally - latest v3.9.x recommended if you want to use gulp commands directly

 #Installation